 The relatively thin Holocene Bay muds at the margins of the Bay do not currently isolate the shallow Newark aquifer between the current outboard and inboard salt pond levees.
 However, Bay mud and fine-grained alluvial deposits do generally create differences in hydraulic head that are evidence of hydraulic separation.
+The thick alluvial deposits of silts and clays appear to isolate the Newark aquifer from surface infiltration.
 Upland of the inboard salt pond levees, the fine-grained alluvial deposits alone cause confinement of groundwater and a measure of protection for the water supply aquifers (the water-bearing zones).
+Some areas west of I-880 have a perched shallow water-bearing zone associated with the Newark Aquifer.